 How to Prepare for the Test

 The procedure will take place in the hospital.
-You may be admitted the night before the test, but it is common to come to the hospital the morning of the procedure.
+You may be admitted the night before the test, but it is more common to come to the hospital the morning of the procedure.
+In some cases, this procedure is done after you have already been admitted to the hospital possibly on an emergency basis.

 How the Test will Feel